Andre1408223223/GptSovits-installer/README.md

 # GPT Sovits WSL Installer

-This project provides an easy and streamlined way to install **GPT Sovits** inside a WSL (Windows Subsystem for Linux) instance using a Conda environment.
+This project provides an easy and streamlined way to install **GPT Sovits** inside a WSL instance using a Conda environment.
 It automates much of the setup process, so you can get started quickly without manually configuring dependencies or environments.

 ---

 ## Features

-- Automated installation of GPT Sovits on WSL with minimal user intervention
+- Automated installation of GPT Sovits on WSL with no user intervention
 - Utilizes Conda for managing Python environments, ensuring isolation and compatibility
 - Supports automatic installation of necessary build tools like CMake
 - Configurable through a simple config file to adapt to your WSL setup